gerynagy/entourage/README.md

 Add environment variable
 - skips if already exists with same value
 - overwrites if already exists with other value
 - inserts if doesn't exist
+- if value is not defined, defaults to empty string
 ```yml
 - name: Add environment variable
   entourage: